iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Finite Dimensional Normed Space.md

 \end{aligned}
 $$

 By linear independence of basis, it has to be the case that, $\beta_i = 1$, the limit, for all $1 \le i \le n$.
-The key move here is the use of Bozano Weirestrass, which doesn't work in infinite dimemsion case.
+The key move here is the use of Bozano Weierstrass, which doesn't work in infinite dimension case.

+**Remarks**:

+This sweet lemma is actually saying that any nonzero, linear functional in a finite dimensional Banach space has a norm that is bounded from below.

 **References**: